thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 ## Origins of the credit card

+### Older than plastic

+Before we get to 1950, it is worth noting that neither problem is new.
+Authorization and authentication are not artifacts of the electronic age; they are as old as centralized record-keeping itself.

+In Bronze Age Crete, roughly four thousand years ago, Minoan officials carried engraved seal-stones and signet rings — small, intricately carved objects, often worn as jewelry, with mounting holes drilled so they could hang from a wrist or neck.
+A priestess or merchant entitled to draw goods from a palace magazine — cloth, oil, spices — would take what she needed and press her seal into a lump of soft clay or wax, leaving an impression that recorded the transaction and its value.

+The parallels to a modern card are almost uncomfortable.

+The carving was **authentication**: unique, hard to reproduce by hand, and proof that the person making the withdrawal was who they claimed to be.
+The seal itself was an **authorization token**: it had no intrinsic value, but it entitled the palace scribes to update a ledger on the holder's behalf.
+And the palace archive — thousands of clay nodules, countersigned by multiple seals — was the **database**: salaries accrued as credits, withdrawals posted as debits, balances rolled forward to the next accounting period at harvest.
+There is evidence in the palace records of negative balances, which is to say, of revolving credit.

+We tend to think of plastic as a modern synthetic.
+But a seal impressed into beeswax is also a polymer bearing an identity, and it was doing the same job in 1900 BCE that an embossed PVC rectangle would do in 1958 CE.
+What changed was not the idea.
+What changed was the volume.

-By the late nineteenth century, the United States was undergoing rapid industrialization and economic expansion.
+**DELETE THIS**: By the late nineteenth century, the United States was undergoing rapid industrialization and economic expansion.
 Businesses were growing, trade was increasing, and consumers were becoming more mobile than ever before.
 These changing economic conditions created new problems and new opportunities.
 In response, businesses began experimenting with novel ways to extend credit and manage transactions, laying some of the groundwork for what would eventually become the modern credit card.

 ### First mention of credit cards